LuvDaSun/SkiffaGenerator/README.md

 ### Many more!

-There are many more, some very specific use cases, if you have an intersting one.
+There are many more, some very specific use cases, if you have an interesting one.
 Please let us know!

 ## Installing